 Let me answer the first part of the right hon.
 Lady’s question.
 On engagement with high commissions internationally, that is exactly what I am doing.
 I recognise that it has not been completed yet, but I have met, for instance, the high commissioners from all the Caribbean countries to find out how we can work more closely with them.
 UK Visas and Immigration has offices internationally, and I will make sure that they all have the information that they need so that we can ensure that citizens who are in different former Commonwealth countries can engage satisfactorily with us.

 The vast majority of children who were born here to people of the Windrush generation will have birth certificates and will be eligible, but we have a system in place to make sure that they are assisted as well.
 I encourage any MPs who have constituents who fall into that group to phone the taskforce as well.

 The right hon.
 Lady asks me to talk more widely about net migration targets, but I will resist that at the moment.
 The key thing here—[Interruption.]
-Even though some Members of the Opposition would like to broaden this, the key thing is to make the careful distinction between legal and illegal.
+Even though some Opposition Members would like to broaden this, the key thing is to make the careful distinction between legal and illegal.
 This has gone wrong where people who should be legal have not been treated as such, and that is why I am putting it right.